Keelung is a picturesque port city in Northern Taiwan, famous for its Miaokou Night Market, hillside temples and waterside cityscape.

 Join our Facebook Taiwan Travel Tips Group!

 Need help with your Taiwan itinerary or have any questions?
-Head on over to our Facebook group and ask the experts!
+Head on over to our Facebook group with 15k+ members and ask the experts!

 Click here to join our group >